suryapa1/agents-ai/labs.md

 **Purpose: In this lab, we’ll explore how agents can leverage external data stores via RAG**

+---

+**What the agent example does**
+- Loads and indexes a PDF of company office locations into a vector database.
+- Accepts a user query and performs a RAG flow to return facts about the destination.
+- Calculates distances between locations and recalls a previously stored starting point.

+**What it demonstrates about the framework**
+- Integrates **LlamaIndex + ChromaDB** for Retrieval-Augmented Generation.
+- Uses **LangChain agents** to orchestrate tool use and LLM querying.
+- Shows a real-world use of RAG: mapping user input to structured, embedded knowledge.

+---

+### Steps

 1. For this lab, we have an application that does the following:

 - Reads, processes, and stores information about company offices from a PDF file